-CRITERIA INDICATOR

-CRITERIA CRITICAL NON-CRITICAL

-6.5 There is no harassment or abuse in the workplace, and reproductive rights are protected.
-6.5.1.
-A policy to prevent sexual and all other form of harassment and violence is documented, implemented and communicated to all levels of the workforce 6.5.2.
-A policy to protect the reproductive rights of all, especially of women, is documented, implemented and communicated to all levels of the workforce.
-6.5.3.
-Management has assessed the needs of new mothers, in consultation with the new mothers, and actions are taken to address the needs that have been identified in accordance with applicable regulations in Indonesia.
-6.5.4.
-A grievance mechanism, which respects anonymity and protects complainants where requested, as long as the complaint

-is supported with adequate information, is documented, implemented and communicated to all levels of the workforce. -- -- ---
+Crite Criteria Indicator 6.5 6.5.1 (C) A policy to prevent sexual and all other form of harassment and violence is documented, implemented and communicated to all levels of the workforce. are protected.
+6.5.2 (C) A policy to protect the reproductive rights of all, especially of women, is documented, implemented and communicated to all levels of the workforce.
+6.5.3 Management has assessed the needs of new mothers, in consultation with the new mothers, and actions are taken to address the needs that have been identified in accordance with applicable regulations in Indonesia.
+6.5.4 A grievance mechanism, which respects anonymity and protects complainants where requested, as long as the complaint is supported with adequate information, is documented, implemented and communicated to all levels of the workforce.

-For 6.5.1 and 6.5.2:
+Specific Guidance For 6.5.1 and 6.5.2: